nhotalling/time-machine-downloader/README.md

-# MyHeritage AI Time Machine Image Scraper
+# MyHeritage AI Time Machine Image Downloader

 This quick and dirty Typescript app will allow you to bulk download all of your MyHeritage AI Time Machine images.